strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 #### Accessing Kafka

 The last thing we need to do is use our Kafka cluster!
-We'll use the Strimzi docker images and the `kafka-console-{producer,consumer}.sh` scripts.
+We'll use the Strimzi Docker images and the `kafka-console-{producer,consumer}.sh` scripts.

 In one terminal, start a consumer: